BioBoost/course-linux-essentials/docs/b-managing-linux-systems/02-users-and-groups/README.md

 Groups are collections of zero or more users.
 A user belongs to a default group (primary group), and can also be a member of any of the other groups on a server (secondary groups).

+Groups make it easy to manage users with the same security and access privileges.
+They also allow the administrator to logically categorize users on the system.

 An easy way to view all the groups is to look in the `/etc/group` file.

 ```bash